-One of philosophy’s greatest minds, Socrates once uttered two of the most incredible and profound words ever.
-He said “know thyself”.
-As simplistic as the statement may sound, “Knowing yourself” is a search or journey that in itself is difficult but many thinkers consider a necessary one.
+One of philosophy’s greatest minds, Socrates once uttered the most incredible and profound words ever.
+He said “The Unexamined Life isn’t worth living”.
+The search or journey throughout life is in itself a difficult one but many thinkers consider a necessary one.

 Now Socrates didn’t author any book, according to his era as viewed by these that wrote about him, he was described as not attractive with his words, he was also described as someone of no pretence and voiced his ideas with honesty and blunt authority.

 Through his influence, he had brought through people like Plato and others important life lessons for any lover of wisdom and their words do hold important ground even today.